 In London on December 8th, 1854 William John Blenko was born to a working class English family.
 William became interested in glass adornment at an early age, and being encouraged by his mother apprenticed himself to a glass craftsman.
 He attended school and became a pupil of philosopher John Tyndall.
 Early in the 1880s he went into business for himself making what is known as rondels (Round Window Panes), while experimenting with other processes of making glass superior to his competitors.

 At the age of 38, he came to New York to experiment with the wonder fuel natural gas.
 Hearing that this fuel was abundant around Kokomo, IN he went there and started up one of Americas first gas-fueled operations.

 The year was 1893, he was producing glass but it would not sell.
 The American window makers would not accept his products, although it was made by Old World methods.
 There was a natural prejudice against a domestically made glass.
 The stained glass studios were European and wanted European glass.
-This was later known as “The Cleveland Panic”.
-Discouraged by this he decided to return to England and export the same product he was making in Indiana.
+He encountered a recession and being discouraged by this he decided to return to England and export the same product he was making in Indiana.
 He came back to Indiana in 1899, and started a trans-Atlantic shuttle that would end in Milton, WV 23 years later.